ahlstromcj/seq66/README.md

         *   Added a loop-count for live playback of a pattern.
 0 means normal infinite looping; 1 means "one-shot"; and higher numbers will work.
             Stored with the pattern in the MIDI file.
-        *   While fixing issue #47, added a keyboard-layout option to the 'ctrl' file to disable auto-shift and tweak the internal key-map for some keyboards.
-Added an "AZERTY" 'ctrl' file to the installation.
-            Improved group-learn key control.
     *   Version 0.93.0:
         *   Added a transpose value to song editor triggers to support shifting patterns automatically during Song play.
 Added an 'rc' option to